Murray-Darling Basin Authority (MDBA)

 - It monitors and investigates the quality and quantity of the Basin’s water resources and dependent ecosystems as well as helps facilitate water use and trading across the Basin.

 - The MDBA works collectively with the Commonwealth Government, Basin state governments and river dependent industries and communities to sustainably manage the Murray-Darling River system.

 - Manages the Australian Government’s environmental water holdings so as to protect or restore environmental assets.
 This water will be used to protect and restore key environmental sites, including the health of rivers and wetlands in the Murray-Darling Basin.

-- The Department of Agriculture, Water and the Environment provides national leadership in water reform to improve the sustainable management of Australia’s water resources for agriculture, the environment and communities.
+- The Commonwealth Department of Climate Change, Energy, the Environment and Water provides national leadership in water reform to improve the sustainable management of Australia’s water resources for agriculture, the environment and communities.